Natural Resources Building

 Key elements of the plan include:

-- The plan establishes a delisting objective of 15 breeding pairs of wolves that are present in the state for at least three years, with at least four in Eastern Washington, four in the northern Cascades, four in the southern Cascades/Northwest coastal area, and three others anywhere in the state.
+Recovery goals: The plan establishes a delisting objective of 15 breeding pairs of wolves that are present in the state for at least three years, with at least four in Eastern Washington, four in the northern Cascades, four in the southern Cascades/Northwest coastal area, and three others anywhere in the state.
 The plan also provides for WDFW to consider initiating the delisting process if 18 breeding pairs are documented during a single year, and the distribution objectives are met.

-- The plan provides a variety of nonlethal and lethal management measures - from technical assistance for landowners to lethal removal - to control wolves that prey on livestock.
+Livestock protection: The plan provides a variety of nonlethal and lethal management measures - from technical assistance for landowners to lethal removal - to control wolves that prey on livestock.
 The plan also establishes conditions for compensating ranchers who lose livestock to wolf predation.

-- The plan allows WDFW to use lethal and non-lethal measures to manage wolf predation on at-risk ungulate populations if wolf numbers reach or exceed the recovery objective within a region where predation occurs.
+Wildlife protection: The plan allows WDFW to use lethal and non-lethal measures to manage wolf predation on at-risk ungulate populations if wolf numbers reach or exceed the recovery objective within a region where predation occurs.

-All aspects of the plan will take immediate effect east of Highways 97, 17 and 395, where wolves were removed from federal protection in May 2011.
-In the rest of Washington, portions of the plan that are consistent with federal law will take effect.
-Federal law will supercede the state plan until wolves are delisted under the federal Endangered Species Act.
+All aspects of the plan are in effect east of Highways 97, 17 and 395, where wolves were removed from federal protection in May 2011.
+In the rest of Washington, portions of the plan that are consistent with federal law are in effect.
+Federal law supercedes the state plan until wolves are delisted under the federal Endangered Species Act.